 If you want to use this activity in a math center and save paper – print them out and laminate each piece.
 Then they can be used over and over!

 This set uses base ten blocks in hundreds, tens, and ones to represent 3 and 4 digit numbers.
 Students will have to calculate the base ten blocks to determine if that example is a truth or a lie.
 This is a concrete way for them to count the pieces and understand the value of each number.

 I love having students practice place value using expanded form.
 Having to break down 3 and 4 digit numbers into their individual place values really helps learners “see” the value of the number.

 Underlined Digit Value

 Knowing the difference between the number digits and the value of that digit is essential to understanding place value.
 This activity helps students really differentiate those two concepts.

 Learning how to write numbers in word form is a skill that is usually taught along with expanded form.
 Giving students new understanding by looking at numbers in a different way can help them grasp that digits have values and where they are located in a number makes that value something different.

 The Largest Number

-Kids LOVE activities that give them a different way to practice math skills and 2 Truths and a Lie does that with each skill set.
+Kids LOVE activities that give them a different way to practice math skills, and 2 Truths and a Lie does that with each skill set.
 It’s a fun partner activity too!
-It gives them an opportunity to verbalize their math thinking – and that can never be a bad thing!
+It allows them to verbalize their math thinking – and that can never be a bad thing!

 It’s in a Digital Format too!